echoi/academic-kickstart/content/project/faulting-mor/index.md

 slides: ""
 ---

-The main goal of this project is to establish the mechanism by which magmatic processes that are variable along slowspreading ridges determine faulting styles that are also variable along the ridge.
-The project also aims to investigate the sensitivity of the mechanism to other important factors including fault lubrication due to rock alteration and extrusion and underplating of magma.
-To see numerical models in action, please go to [the project's Figshare page](https://doi.org/10.6084/m9.figshare.4083219.v1).
+The main goal of this project is to understand how magmatic processes at the spreading center of mid-ocean ridge can determine faulting styles that are variable along the ridge axis.
+A novel aspect of the project is to include explicitly the along-axis variability in magmatic activity.
+To see some numerical models in action, please go to [the project's Figshare page](https://doi.org/10.6084/m9.figshare.4083219.v1).
+We are trying to extend spatial and temporal scales of these models to explore a longer portion of oceanic lithospehre's lifespan, from birth at mid-ocean ridge to subduction.